Federal Suspension and Debarment Appeals

 As a government contractor, you must be aware that the Board of Contracts Appeal does not have jurisdiction to review suspension and debarment appeals decisions.
 See Inter-Continental Equipment, Inc., ASBCA No. 38444, 90-1 BCA122,501 at 112,956 (holding the Board lacks authority to order overview actions which do not affect a contract that has already come into existence between the Government and a contractor).

-When the agency notifies you that your company is recommended for suspension or debarment, your next step is critical. finding out what time limitations you have to respond, whether you have rights to a hearing can be very critical to how your proceed.
+When the agency notifies you that your company is recommended for suspension or debarment, your next step is critical.
+Finding out what time limitations you have to respond, whether you have rights to a hearing can be very critical to how you proceed.

 The appeals process can be time-consuming.
 However, saving your company’s future reputation may be worth the effort.